-The Australian Institute of Fitness and the Australian Institute of Fitness (Vic & Tas) are Registered Training Organisations (RTO ID 121508 & 40884 respectively).
+The Australian Institute of Fitness is a Registered Training Organisation (RTO ID 121508).
 For more information on this and the services and training offered, visit Industry Accreditation.

 Every student is given a Student Handbook upon on enrolling, and this is where you can find all the important information relating to studying with us at the Australian Institute of Fitness.
 Below you will find some essential things you should know from the Student Handbook.

 We take a fresh approach to training and we therefore refer to our students as 'Friends'.
 When you enrol you become a Friend of the Institute.

 - Tutorials and allocated time before and after class for those studying face-to-face to help with general questions